lewagon/dotfiles/04-Front-End/04-Middleman/README.md

 - After the pitch session, [you can vote on kitt](https://kitt.lewagon.com/camps/<user.batch_slug>/products) for the projects you like most.
 It will give a first idea of popular projects within the class.
 - Then you'll have until Friday to [build teams on kitt](https://kitt.lewagon.com/camps/<user.batch_slug>/products) of **3 people**.

 On Friday, we will start prototyping your app during a great Product Design Sprint.
 Teams need to be set up for Friday 👊👊👊.
-Now let's go back to today's challenge !
+Now let's go back to today's challenge!

 ## `01-Playing-with-ERB`